 MORE — Latest Premier League standings

-This is Premier League management, and these changes will happen again and again — Only four active Premier League managers enter this season having been in their job for more than three years.
+This is Premier League management, and changes will happen again and again — Only four active Premier League managers entered the 2025-26 season having been in their job for more than three years.

 Let’s take a run through the men who have hopped on the Premier League managerial roller coaster.